sklasek/svalflux/flux_updated_figs.md

-abundances of dominant bacterial and archaeal classes, dominant anaerobic methanotrophic archaeal (ANME) familes, and sulfate-reducing bacterial (SRB) genera.(D) shows copy numbers of mcrA and dsrAB genes per gram bulk sediment, with values below the detectable limit (103 g-1) indicated by X’s.
-Macroscopic translucent-to-yellow biofilms, shown as yellow symbols in panel (A), were observed at SMT depths in two cores (symbol size not to scale with depth axis).
+abundances of dominant bacterial and archaeal classes, dominant anaerobic methanotrophic archaeal (ANME) familes, and sulfate-reducing bacterial (SRB) genera.(D) shows copy numbers of mcrA and dsrAB genes per gram bulk sediment, with values below the detectable limit (10^3 g-1) along the margin of the panel.
+Macroscopic translucent-to-yellow biofilms, shown as yellow symbols in panel (A), were observed at approximate SMT depths in cores GC1048 and GC1070 (symbol size not to scale with depth axis).

 ## Differentially abundant ASVs across zones and methane flux types: